Torsumathp/Torsumathp/README.md

 Student
 -------

-Just a student who can code until your computer explodes.
+I'm just a student who can coding.

 * 🌍  I'm based in Bangkok, Thailand
 ### Skills